cincuranet/blog/_posts/233768-how-many-keywords-i-can-fit-into-a-single-csharp-expression.md

 }
 ```

 The `case null when await this is false` is the answer.
 At this point I ran out of time as I received a message from the garage that my car is ready.
 Maybe _you_ can come up with even longer solution and I'm eager to see it.

+> [Related post.][2]

 [1]: {% include post_link, id: "233767" %}
+[2]: {% include post_link, id: "233771" %}